 Jazz improvisation is NOT music theory and rules!

 To begin playing jazz, there’s not that much music theory you need to understand.
-One of the primary things to focus on is learning and becoming comfortable with the 4 basic chord types:
+One of the primary things to focus on is learning and becoming comfortable with jazz chords and the 4 basic chord types:

 - Major 7 Chords – They seem easy, but playing something meaningful over them can actually be quite challenging